To weigh up NexGard and Frontline, let’s indulge in a spot of time travel.

 Another great thing that means Frontline is still relevant is its spectrum of activity.

-Comparing Frontline vs NexGard, the former kills a wider range of external parasites including:
+Comparing Frontline vs NexGard, the former kill a wider range of external parasites including:

 NexGard kills fleas and ticks BUT (and this is where it starts to get even more confusing) it is effective against different tick species to Frontline.